FlineDev/CSVImporter/README.md

 ### Asynchronous with Callbacks

-CSVImporter works completely asynchronous and therefore doesn't block the main thread.
+CSVImporter works asynchronously by default and therefore doesn't block the main thread.
 As you can see the `onFinish` method is called once it finishes for using the results.
 There is also `onFail` for failure cases (for example when the given path doesn't contain a CSV file), `onProgress` which is regularly called and provides the number of lines already processed (e.g. for progress indicators).
 You can chain them as follows:

 ``` Swift
 importer.startImportingRecords { $0 }.onFail {